FronTendency/Gallery_for_cardputerADV/README.md

 ### 1. Prepare your SD Card
 - Create a folder named "Pictures" in the root directory.
-- Copy your images (.jpg, .png) into this folder.
+- Copy your images.jpg into this folder.

 > Directory Structure Preview:
 ![Folder Structure](пикчур.jpg)